mikedilger/mosaic-spec/docs/reference.md

 Mosaic defines two kinds of references

-## Hash Reference
+## Id Reference

-A `hash` reference is a pointer to an exact record with no provision for replacement or edits.
-It is a prefix of the `hash` of the message.
-Usually either a 16-byte (128 bit) or 32-byte (256 bit) prefix is used.
+An `id` reference is a pointer to an exact record with no provision for replacement or edits.
+It is the `id` of the message.

 ## Address Reference